Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Flux-to-Voltage Amplifiers

 where, in the last equality, we have used the proportionality condition (I13)-(I15) from \cite{clerk2010introduction}.
-Assuming that the noise impedance is real (no correlations between imprecision and backaction noise modes), eq. (\ref{eq:IN_damp}) demonstrates that, when the input circuit impedance $Z_{T}(\nu)$ is tuned to the noise impedance, the damping resulting from coupling to the amplifier is much less than the internal damping of the input circuit.
+Assuming that the noise impedance is real-valued (no correlations between imprecision and backaction noise modes), eq. (\ref{eq:IN_damp}) demonstrates that, when the input circuit is noise-matched to the amplifier, the damping resulting from coupling to the amplifier is much less than the internal damping of the input circuit.
 Then, $Z_{T}(\nu) \approx Z_{s}(\nu) + Im\ Z_{in}(\nu)$.
-In the next section, we actually require the stronger condition that $G_{P}(\nu) \gg \xi^{\rm opt}(\nu,n(\nu))^{2}/4$, where $\xi$ is defined in (\ref{eq:xi_opt}).
-The purpose of eq. (\ref{eq:IN_damp}) is to show that sufficiently high power gain is consistent with negligible damping from the amplifier input impedance.
+In Appendix \ref{ssec:FtoV_opt_QL}, we actually require the stronger condition that $G_{P}(\nu) \gg \xi^{\rm opt}(\nu,n(\nu))^{2}/4$, where $\xi$ is defined in (\ref{eq:xi_opt}), in order to ignore input damping.
+The purpose of eq. (\ref{eq:IN_damp}) is to show that sufficiently high power gain is consistent with negligible damping from the amplifier.
 Without such a property, additional complexities emerge in the scan optimization.

+Equations (\ref{eq:QNC_input}) and (\ref{eq:TN_QL}) and conditions 1 and 2 above describe a generalized quantum noise constraint.
+The \emph{Standard} Quantum Limit for flux-to-voltage readouts, as will be used in this paper, possesses the additional constraint that the imprecision and backaction noise are uncorrelated, $\mathcal{S}_{IV}^{FV}=0$.
+We thus adopt the definition of SQL used in refs. \cite{caves1980quantum,caves1981quantum,jaekel1990quantum}.
+In Appendices \ref{sec:FtoV_opt} and \ref{sec:ResvBroad_SQUID}, we refer to flux-to-voltage amplifiers that operate at the SQL (when noise-matched) as quantum-limited flux-to-voltage amplifiers.